riceissa/issarice.com/wiki/shift-in-expected-value-of-decisions-when-taking-into-account-welfare-of-others.md

 The problem I described matters much more for people with very high "altruistic potential".
-This is because while such people probably don't have exceptionally high ability to find pleasure or suffer, the value they can provide for others is orders of magnitude higher than is typical.
+This is because while such people probably don't have exceptionally high ability to feel pleasure or suffer, the value they can provide for others is orders of magnitude higher than is typical.
 If you can single-handedly save a billion lives, a little bit of boredom can't justify a small chance of death, because humanity needs you that badly.

+Note that some people make a similar argument for high-impact people and time savings.
+For instance, they argue that if such people can pay to have their house cleaned (instead of cleaning it themselves), they should do so to save time (which can then be spent on high-impact activities).
+This argument depends on a high ceiling of innate work hours.
+If you can only work with high intensity for four hours per day, it doesn't matter much whether you clean your house or not, as long as you can get those four hours in.